Santos Maru 1925 - 1944

 Home port was Kobe, Japan.

 On June 11th 1932 the Santos Maru arrived at New Orleans with an alien passenger on board, en route from Brazil to Japan using a through ticket.
 Not being entitled to enter the United States the immigration officers at New Orleans issued a written order for the steamship to keep the the alien on board at all ports of the United States.
 On arrival at Galveston, Texas this passenger escaped and entered the United States contrary to the immigration order.
 This loss was reported to the authorities but the ship sailed prior to the capture of the alien, who was later deported on another vessel of the OSK line.
-Criminal prosecution of the matter was deemed impractica, so a libel was filed in the appropriate federal district court with a $1,000 penalty and to enforce the lien against the Santos Maru.
+Criminal prosecution of the matter was deemed impractical, so a libel suite was filed in the appropriate federal district court with a $1,000 penalty to enforce the lien against the Santos Maru.

 A few days before the beginning of World War II the Santos Maru was the victim of stolen identity by the Windhuk, an armed German passenger liner.
 The Windhuk was a German vessel 'trapped' in Cape Town and trying to seek passage back to Germany.
 The first leg of her northbound voyage would take her to Lobito, Angola, from here Buenos Aires was the preferred destination, but this was not possible due to the actions of the pocket battleship Graf Spee.
 Instead after two months at sea the Windhuk sailed for Santos, Brazil.
 To enter the port on December 7th 1939 the crew had renamed the vessel the Santos Maru and flew a hand-crafted Japanese flag.
 Once dockside the German flag was raised and the borrowed name painted out.